TheRogerDodger/Portfolio/index.md

 </details>

+Converting the C code into Python isn't extremely complicated as long as you have a background in programming and understand the syntax.
+Because this was one of my first experiences with Python, I had to learn the proper way to take an input from the user and how indices are gathered from a for-loop.
+Since the original code had no form of documentation, after converting to Python I went through and added the needed comments and code documentaion that can be seen [here](https://github.com/TheRogerDodger/Portfolio/blob/gh-pages/C%20to%20Python/CS-499-MilestoneTwo.py).

 # <u>Artifact 2:</u> [Sign-in and Input Handling](https://github.com/TheRogerDodger/Portfolio/tree/gh-pages/Sign-in%20and%20Input%20Handling)
 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Category: Algorithms and Data Structure
-This artifact is a direct continuation from milestone 2 in CS-499 where I translated a program from C to Python.
+This artifact is the above finished [Python code](https://github.com/TheRogerDodger/Portfolio/blob/gh-pages/C%20to%20Python/CS-499-MilestoneTwo.py).
 I chose to build off from my first artifact so I can show the steps I have taken to enhance the code.
 I believe doing it this way will show that I can take a program from fruition to the end.
-Before my enhancements, the program didn’t have a secure sign-on.
-It didn’t use the entered username for any checks and also used ‘123’ as a password for everyone.
+Before my enhancements, the program didn’t have a secure sign-on, it didn’t use the entered username for any checks and also used ‘123’ as a password for everyone.
 The program also didn’t care what was entered and would exit on certain inputs.

 I have diverted from the outcomes I outlined in module one but believe I have demonstrated enough skill to justify the change.
 The enhancements I made were a sign-in feature, input handling and secure input for passwords.
 The sign-in feature is triggered right away and will loop until a successful login happens.
 We gather the user inputs and when the password would be entered the console doesn’t output what is being entered as a security measure.
 The username has the same index as its password so when both is true, a successful login happens.
 For the input handling I made a function to ensure that the program only continues or exits on the specific value.
 To do this the function has 2 parameters: output, restriction.
 The output is the string that prompts the user for input.
 The restriction is what the user is allowed to enter, usually a list.
 The function starts with an infinite loop that exits on return.
 It prompts the user for their input and goes into a try-except clause.
 This ensures that the user is entering the desired variable type.
 Next it goes into an if statement that will only be true if the value entered matches any value within the restriction parameter.